 Alexander Siedschlag, Ph.D.

-Born in 1971 in what was then the American Sector of the city of West Berlin, Alexander Siedschlag was most recently professor for Security Research and Chair of the Center for European Security Studies (CEUSS) at Sigmund Freud University, Vienna.
-He holds a master's degree and a doctoral degree in political science, sociology and psychology from the University of Munich and a venia legendi (“habilitation”) for political science from Humboldt University Berlin.
+Born in what was then the American Sector of the city of West Berlin, he holds a master's degree and a doctoral degree in political science, sociology and psychology from the University of Munich and a venia legendi (“habilitation”) for political science from Humboldt University Berlin.
+He was most recently professor for Security Research and Chair of the Center for European Security Studies (CEUSS) at Sigmund Freud University, Vienna.

 A former NATO research fellow, Alexander Siedschlag stated his career as a strategic analyst and then worked in the field of theories and methods of international politics as well as of the European Security and Defence Policy.
 Appointments included the Stiftung Wissenschaft und Politik (SWP), Ebenhausen/Germany, the Hochschule für Politik München and the University of Innsbruck.
 He then expanded his scope to include civil security research and has also served as an evaluator for the European Commission in the Preparatory Action (PASR) and the Security research theme in the 7th EU Framework Programme.